Colorado Springs Embezzlement Lawyers

 Embezzlement is always a crime, but some cases are more serious than others.
 For that reason, it is impossible to predict what a person's exact punishment will be.
 Referring to the example above, a grocery store clerk who took $20 a couple of times may simply lose his or her job and have a misdemeanor on his or her record.
 The financial tycoon, on the other hand, can receive a 150-year sentence and will almost certainly spend the rest of his or her life behind bars.

 Whether your employer is currently investigating you for embezzlement or the authorities are already involved, you need a Colorado Springs embezzlement attorney to help you fight the charges.
-In some cases, a Colorado theft crime lawyer may be able to keep the case out of the courts by facilitating an agreement in which you simply pay back the money you took.
+In some cases, a Colorado theft defense lawyer may be able to keep the case out of the courts by facilitating an agreement in which you simply pay back the money you took.
 Other cases are not so simple.
 The Bussey Law Firm, P.C. can help you develop the best possible defense strategy under the circumstances.
 Collecting documentation and finding out whether others had access to the money are usually steps in this process.
-Contact us to arrange a free initial consultation and find out more about your legal options.
+Contact us at (719) 475-2555 to arrange a free initial consultation and find out more about your legal options.